 1 1/2 cups dry chickpeas, soaked overnight, drained & rinsed*

 1/4 cup tahini

 1/2 tsp Himalayan salt

 2 garlic cloves

 1/2 cup reserve water from boiled chickpeas**

-Boil chickpeas for one hour.
-Drain all but 1/2 cup reserve water.
+Boil chickpeas in 4 cups of water until fork tender (about 1 hour).
+Drain all but 1 cup reserve water and set aside.
 Place chickpeas, lemon juice, salt, tahini, garlic, and cayenne in food processor.
 Process on low, as it processes pour in the olive oil and slowly add the reserve water until desired consistency is reached.